 The one-stop sites include easy-to-understand sequential worksheets and checklists for opening a restaurant.
 Restaurant roadmaps have also been launched in Spokane and Spokane Valley.

 Building on the successes of the restaurant Regulatory Roadmap sites, we began working with Snohomish County manufacturers and partner jurisdictions to develop a Regulatory Roadmap for assessing site feasibility for manufacturing facilities.
 Information gleaned from surveys, group discussions, and interviews with manufacturers on their regulatory experiences was compiled and used to prioritize streamlining opportunities.
 The manufacturer representatives cited lack of predictability and lack of transparency as key factors that affect the cost and success of their expansion projects.

 Commerce worked with the city of Arlington to customize the first manufacturing roadmap site,

 which was launched in March 2016.
 We used that site as a template for the other manufacturing partners.
-The Marysville site launched in August 2016, Lynnwood will launch in early 2017, and other partner city roadmaps will follow.
+The Marysville site launched in August 2016, Lynnwood launched in early 2017, and other partner city roadmaps will follow.